The Toy Association Statement on Chemicals in Toys

 Before NGOs or government entities advocate for the banning or restriction of a substance, alternatives must be evaluated and shown to be an improvement to the original ingredient in all aspects of safety.
 Failure to do so could create a situation that reduces safety rather than improves it.

 Members of the toy industry will continue to work with medical and child development experts, engineers, scientists, and government and consumer representatives to maintain the stringent toy safety standards and regulations that take into account all aspects of a product’s intended use.
-We support ongoing scientific research that can help inform these standards, strengthen them, and reinforce the safety of toys.
+We support ongoing scientific research that can help inform and strengthen these standards – and reinforce the safety of toys.

-Keeping children safe when they are playing with toys always has been, and always will be, our industry’s top priority.
+Keeping children safe while they are playing with toys always has been, and always will be, our industry’s top priority.